lafkon/fontain/fonts/victors/README.md

 - The section 'TEX HOWTO' should help to use the font with LaTeX.

 TEX HOWTO
 =========

-- Unzip sean.tex.zip
+- Unzip victors.tex.zip

 ### For the first time

 - Install LaTeX (texlive-latex-base) e.g. `sudo aptitude install texlive-latex-base`
  _or_ use the software center
  _or_ download it from the internet.

 - Find out about your TEXMFHOME directory
  `kpsewhich --var-value=TEXMFHOME`

 #### Approach **1**

 - If there is no TEXMFHOME directory create it e.g. `mkdir ~/.TEXMF`
 - and add it to your configuration
  `sudo tlmgr conf texmf TEXMFHOME "~/.TEXMF"`

 #### Approach **2**